lquach01/Flashcard-App/README.md

 A flashcard, which will be a non-trivial class, will store the English word and the word in the other language.
 Additionally, it will store what kind of word it is/what part of speech it belongs to (ex. a verb, adjective, noun, preposition, etc.).
 For example, if the person is trying to learn French, they could add a flashcard with the word *"dog"* as the English word, *"chien"* as the French translation, and that it is a noun.
+It will also store the previous guesses that the user has made for that card (whether the guess is correct or not) with NO duplicates.

 My application will also store a deck of flashcards, called CardDeck, which is a non-trivial class that collects an arbitrary number of flashcards.
 CardDeck contains a list of all the cards the user wants to store.
 Additionally, it will